Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

-A set of intermediate-level query tools provides the ability to construct more powerful and precise searches against objects of a single class.
-One such query page exists for genes, proteins, and RNAs (see Supplementary Figure~1); additional query pages exist for pathways, reactions, chemical compounds, and growth media.
+{ \bf Level 2: Single Object Searches:} A set of intermediate-level query tools provides the ability to construct more powerful and precise searches against objects of a single class.
+Web mode: The Search menu contains a specialized search page for genes, proteins, and RNAs (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~1), for example, the user can search for proteins with a specified pI, molecular weight, and sequence length.
+Additional web-based query pages exist for pathways, reactions, chemical compounds, DNA or mRNA sites, and growth media.
+Desktop mode: See the Advanced Search commands under the Gene, Protein, and Compound menus, for example, the Compound Advanced Search enables a user to search for a metabolite with a specified full or partial chemical formula, chemical substructure, and/or (monoisotopic) molecular weight.

-Finally, the Structured Advanced Query Page (SAQP) described in the next section enables advanced users to construct extremely powerful searches (that are approximately as powerful as those provided by the SQL language).
+{ \bf Level 3: Multi-Object Searches:} The web-based Structured Advanced Query Page (SAQP) described below enables advanced users to construct extremely powerful searches (that are approximately as powerful as those provided by the SQL language).
 The graphical interactive nature of this web form makes these searches much easier to construct than those using the SQL language.